AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/21.1-release-activity/21-1-project-mgt-enhancements.md

 It's now easier to make sure you identify the right group when you are assigning a group to a project.
 Hover over the name of a group you find in the Group box, then click the info icon that displays next to the name to view the Group Details tooltip.

-This tooltip includes the hierarchy of groups above the group, if any, and the group’s administrators.
+This tooltip includes the hierarchy of groups above the group, if any, and the group's administrators.

-Depending on the details configured for the group, you might also see the group’s Business Leader and description.
+Depending on the details configured for the group, you might also see the group's Business Leader and description.

 With this information, you can be assured that you are selecting the right group to assign to the project.